turbach/spudtr/docs/readme.md

-Files in `./source/*.rst` beginning with a capital letter are edited by hand.
+Hand edit `./source/index.rst` and `./source/*.rst` beginning with a capital letter.

 To rebuild docs, in a terminal window, navigate to the docs root directory and send apidoc generated files to `source` like so